 If the employee chooses to respond in writing, he/she must insure his/her response is received by the representative who issued the notice of intent to discipline within fourteen (14) calendar days of receiving the notice of intent to discipline.
-If the employee wishes to respond orally, he/she must call or write the City representative who issued the notice of intent to discipline within fourteen (14) calendar days of receiving the notice of intent to discipline informing the representative that he/she wishes to have an oral response.
+If the employee wishes to respond orally, he/she must call or write the City representative who issued the notice of intent to discipline within fourteen (14) calendar days of receiving the notice of intent to discipline within fourteen (14) calendar days of receiving the notice of intent to discipline informing the representative that he/she wishes to have an oral response.
 The City representative will advise the employee when the meeting (known as a Skelly meeting) will take place.